About the Annette and Irwin Eskind Family Biomedical Library and Learning Center

 Colored renderings of pathways of axonal fibers in the brain reconstructed by using MRI measurements of tissue water diffusion.
 The method is used to study brain connectivity in living subjects and provides metrics of tissue microstructure that are sensitive to brain injury and recovery as well as normal development and learning.
 Thanks to Adam Anderson, PhD, Professor of Biomedical Engineering, Vanderbilt University School of Engineering, Vanderbilt University Institute of Imaging Science

-The Annette and Irwin Eskind Family Biomedical Library and Learning Center supports the education, research, and patient care mission of Vanderbilt University and the Vanderbilt University Medical Center.
-The lower level and first floor of the Eskind Family Biomedical Library and Learning Center (EFBL&LC) has a total seating capacity of 236.
-There are ten study rooms, varying types of tables and chairs, and a new training/meeting room with flexible configurations that seat up to 36 persons.
-Technologically speaking, the library has wireless network access throughout the facility, 14 desktop computers, six laptops available for checkout, two multi-function printers, and 3-D printing (coming soon).
-The library’s comprehensive biomedical and health sciences collection is comprised of 15,000 print volumes and more than 20,000 electronic databases, journals, and books.
+The Eskind Biomedical Library consists of four units: Public Services, Information & Instruction Services, Collection Management, and Document Delivery Services.
 Reference and Instruction Librarians act as partners with the Vanderbilt community by providing research assistance and support such as literature searching and consultations, and training on various information resources and citation management programs.
-Appointments for library services are scheduled through our main phone number, Ask Biomedical online form, or with one of the librarians.
-Research assistance and instruction for current students, staff, and faculty is available in-person or electronically through Skype for Business.
-Subject guides have been created by reference librarians to assist users with quickly identifying selected databases, books, and journals for specific courses or clinical specialties.
-The Interlibrary Loan/Document Delivery service can assist with finding and acquiring items not available in the Vanderbilt Library collection.
+Appointments for library services are scheduled through our main number or the Ask Biomedical online form.
+Research assistance for current students, staff, and faculty is available in-person, or electronically through Microsoft Teams, or Zoom.
+Subject guides are available to assist users with quickly identifying selected databases, books, and journals for specific courses or clinical specialties.
+Document Delivery Services can assist with finding and acquiring items not available in the Vanderbilt Library collection.

 The library has varied student